SuperMairio/1320071.github.io/_posts/2021-02-10-aesthetic-guide.md

 ---

+## Whats in this guide?

+- Where to get themes and icons
+  - How to install them
+- GNOME
+  - Setting themes and icons
+  - Shell Extentions
+  - Terminal customisation
+  - Emojis 😃
+- XFCE
+  - Setting themes, icons and windows managers
+  - Top bar Customisation

+---

 I am very fussy with how my OS looks, hence why I favour Linux, and I have spent hours making sure it looks as beautiful as possible.
 This guide is an excuse for me to write down my steps so when my OS/Laptop/PC breaks (rip Manjaro) I can quickly and easily restore it to it's fabulous self.
 Since I use Linux and Windows these guides go through my methodology for both, sorry Mac users but I have no clue.
 If someone wants to buy me a Macbook i'll be happy to investigate however.

 First things first; Decide on the aesthetic you are looking for.
 In my case I am currently obsessed with the neon cyberpunk/vaporwave look.
 Although previously I have rocked the pastel pink hyper femme look, just look at my website themes to get a glimpse of my colour pallete journey.

 Next follow these steps and customise your heart out!
-(CPU and OS permitting)

 ---